Equality, Diversity and Inclusion at the Assembly – Celebrating, Supporting and Embracing Difference

 We have received a range of external recognition and awards for our commitment to our staff and to furthering diversity and inclusion in our workplace:

-We are a member of Stonewall's Diversity Champions Network and have been recognised in Stonewall's Workplace Equality Index as one of the Top UK Employers for lesbian, gay, bisexual and transgender (LGBT) people each year since 2009.
-We are currently ranked first in the UK in the 2018 index.
-We have been named the Top Public Sector Employer in Wales for the last five years, a top trans employer and our LGB staff network has been named the best in Wales.
-We have also been named by Stonewall as a Star Performer organisation due to our consistency at the top of the Index.
+We are a member of Stonewall's Diversity Champions Network and have been recognised in Stonewall's Workplace Equality Index as one of the Top UK Employers for lesbian, gay, bi and trans (LGBT) people each year since 2009.
+We have been ranked as the top public sector organisation in Wales for a number of years, been successively included in the Top 10 UK organisations too and were awarded the most LGBT inclusive organisation in the UK in 2018.
+We have been named a Top Trans employer and our LGBT staff network has been previously named the best in Wales.
+We have also been named by Stonewall as a Star Performer organisation due to our consistency at the top of the Index

 We have achieved the Action on Hearing Loss Louder Than Words charter mark for supporting staff and visitors who are deaf or have a hearing loss.
 We have also been awarded Excellent Wales awards by Action for Hearing Loss Cymru as an exemplar organisation.